gabesanjose23/azure-network-protocols/README.md

 <p>
 <img src="Screenshot 2025-02-11 182424.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-<p>Step 5- Here you can see all the outgoing and incoming packets you can also stop wire shark with the red or reset it with the green fin.
+<p>Step 5- Here you can see all the outgoing and incoming packets you can also stop Wireshark with the red or reset it with the green fin.
 </p>
 <br />